 The Undead Huntsmen were originally Undead Hunters, implying that they weren't so much hunters who became undead but hunters of the undead who became undead themselves, in keeping with the area's lore.

-Giant's Kinship is originally named the Resonance of Giants.
-The Giant King's soul clarifies that the giants came from the north and weren't interesting in conquering Drangleic, just laying waste to it on their way to take back what Vendrick stole from them.
+Giant's Kinship was originally named the Resonance of Giants.
+The Giant King's soul clarifies that the giants came from the north and weren't interested in conquering Drangleic, just laying waste to it on their way to take back what Vendrick stole from them.